ankibues/ankibues.github.io/content/projects.md

 ## Revealer:

-[Revealer](https://play-revealer.com) is an educational game that provides user with a hidden picture associated with a weekly theme, and user has to guess what the picture is!
-Inspired by the Wordle-like games which he enjoys playing with her partner, Ankit designed and developed this web-game, that utilizes MERN (MongoDB, Express, React and NodeJs) stack hosted on AWS servers to provide simple yet elegant User Interface.
+[Revealer](https://play-revealer.com) is an educational game that provides user with a hidden picture associated with a weekly theme, and user has to guess what the picture is.

+Inspired by the Wordle-like games which he enjoys playing with her partner, Ankit designed and developed this web-game, that utilizes MERN (MongoDB, Express, React and NodeJs) stack hosted on AWS servers to provide simple yet elegant user interface.

 \
 \